Dementia Friendly Menomonee Falls

 The library is also an active partner in the Wild Plum Memory Café Project.
 A memory café is a social gathering for those who are experiencing early stage dementia, mild memory loss or mild cognitive impairment (MCI), and a family member or care partner.
 The café is a place to have fun, share experiences, and stay socially connected.
 To learn more call 262-532-8920.

 The number of people living with dementia is growing rapidly as the population ages.
 You may have:

 - Customers that are caregivers of those with dementia

 - Employees with the beginning stages of dementia

 - Employees that are caregivers of those with dementia

 Staff from Waukesha County Aging and Disability Resource Center (ADRC) offer businesses and organizations training providing dementia awareness, communication strategies, and helpful approaches for dealing with challenging behaviors.
 If you are interested in becoming a dementia friendly business or organization contact the Waukesha County Dementia Care Specialist at 262-548-7848.

 Background & Resources

-For more information about Dementia Friendly Menomonee Falls or to get involved in the work group contact Police Chief Anna Ruzinski at 262-532-8700.
+For more information about Dementia Friendly Menomonee Falls or to get involved in the work group contact the police department's business office at 262-532-8700.

 In Waukesha County, individuals with dementia, their caregivers and families can contact the ADRC at (262) 548-7848 or the Alzheimer’s Association at 800-272-3900.
 Visit the Dementia Friendly Waukesha County webpage to learn more about local resources and initiatives.